Back to Blog

 OpenRouter advantages

 OpenRouter's credit system makes it easy to understand remaining capacity.
 When credits are low, you know you need to add more.
 The relationship between usage and balance is straightforward.
+Usage accounting also makes individual request economics easier to inspect because cost can be returned in credits alongside token counts.

 OpenAI advantages